-BUSN 20 - Basic Keyboarding (formerly OAT 20)
+BUSN 20 - Basic Keyboarding

-Description: This basic course in touchtyping teaches students to use a computer keyboard for inputting alphabetic, numeric, and symbolic information to the computer.
+Class hours: 2 lecture/lab Description: This basic course in touchtyping teaches students to use a computer keyboard for inputting alphabetic, numeric, and symbolic information to the computer.
 The class includes coverage of the keyboard, correct fingering, and building speed and accuracy.

-BUSN 87 - Cash Register (formerly BMAC 30)
+BUSN 87 - Cash Register